 The Ikhwanian encyclopedia is typical of the changes in Greek science and philosophy during the tenth century as a result of the increasing Shî‘a influence.
 In the ninth century and at the beginnings of the tenth century, the prominent philosopher Abû Yûsuf Ya‘qûb b.
 Ishâq al-Kindî (d. ca. 870) had already developed single philosophical doctrines (e.g. in cosmology or psychology).
 Though elaborating them in an original way, he had not tried to combine such doctrines with the basics of Muslim faith.
 Theological considerations remain parallel with philosophical issues.
 The physician Muhammad ibn Zakariyyâ’ al-Râzî (d. ca. 925), mainly interested to natural philosophy, had even questioned the legitimacy of prophecy.

 The sense of truly “Muslim” science is largely a product of the ideological commitment of the authors.
-The Ikhwân al-Safâ’ see the ultimate goal of each religious experience as separating the soul from the ties of matter and purifying it to achieve happiness in the hereafter.
-As purification can be reached by following prophetic revelation with the help of reason, the ancient sciences – the study of which was considered by orthodox theologians to be vehicle of heresy and even atheism – are fully legitimized.
-For the authors of the encyclopedia, the sciences explain the deep reality of universe and so allow rational understanding of the contents of Revelation and of religious Law.
-From the standpoint of Muslim religion, the encyclopedia represents a possible solution to the problem of reconciling reason and faith, philosophy and religion.
+Consequently, scholars arrived to consider the Ikhwân al-Safâ’ as representatives of a "humanistic approach" to Islam (e.g., Albert Reyna 2007).
+This view, however, is challenged by their attitude, to see the ultimate goal of their gnosiological experience as an attempt of separating the soul from the ties of matter and purifying it to achieve happiness in the hereafter (see also Reymond 2012, 126; Raymond 2014, 150).
+For them, purification can be reached by following prophetic revelation with the help of reason.
+Certainly, the study of ancient sciences is not viewed, as by "orthodox theologians", as a vehicle of heresy and even atheism.
+Rather, sciences explain the underlying reality of the universe and so allow rational understanding of the contents of Revelation and of religious Law.
+As Reymond (2012, 143) puts it, the Brethren's intellectual attitude demonstrates "une mentalité en construction", announcing "une avancée dans une mentalité forgée par le terminus ad quem prévisible d'une autorité du dogme achronique et indépassable".

 The blending of scientific and religious issues is evident from the beginning.
 Sciences should be the main topic in the first and the second sections and, partially, in the third, and theology in the rest of the corpus.
 In spite of the fact that ancient texts are always quoted with great accuracy from a philological point of view, the Ikhwân deeply rework the Greek sources in line with their goals that are completely different from those of the ancients.
 Thus religion should not be underestimated in order to attain the best comprehension of its various contents and real aims.

-Although the Ikhwân appear mostly Aristotelian (for instance, for their presentation of the terrestrial world or the theory of knowledge rooted in sensation), the wealth of the available sources led the “Pure Brethren” to support their doctrines by a variety of theoretical models, often melted together.
+Although the Ikhwân appear widely Aristotelian (for instance, for their presentation of the terrestrial world or the theory of knowledge rooted in sensation), the wealth of the available sources led the “Pure Brethren” to support their doctrines by a variety of theoretical models, often melted together (which even affects the consistence of the Ikhwanian idea of God, Islamic and Neoplatonic at the same time, Netton 2009, 108).

 The first topic addressed in the first section are the so-called “quadrivium” (a Latin term meaning “the four ways”) sciences (arithmetic, geometry, astronomy and music): Epistle 1 deals with arithmetic, Epistle 2 with geometry, Epistle 3 with astronomy and Epistle 5 with music.
 Arithmetic, geometry and music are later approached together in Epistle 6 On proportions.
 Between these two treatises another one is added, Epistle 4 On geography: ‘ilm al-hay’a (literally “cosmography”) was evidently considered part of astronomy.